Location- and scale-free procedures for distinguishing between distribution tail models: Recent models for distribution tails

-In last two decades, several models for distribution tails were proposed that are not yet so actively used by practitioners.
-Firstly, let us pay attention on the model developed in \cite{devalk1} (see also the particular case of this model proposed in \cite{elmethni}).
-Following the description of this model in \cite{girard2020}, assume that the distribution tail of random variable $X$ (let $X\ge 1$ a.s. for simplicity) is given by where $V^{\leftarrow}(x) := \inf\{y: V (y) \ge x\}$ is the generalized inverse of $V(x) = \ln Q(1/\exp(x))$ with $Q,$ the quantile function of $F,$ that is $Q(t) = F^{\leftarrow}(1 - 1/t).$ It is also supposed that there exists a positive function $a,$ such that for all $t>0$ where for $\theta=0$ the right-hand side should be understood as $\ln t.$ Hence, $V$ is supposed to be of extended regular variation with index $\theta\in\mathbb{R},$ see for details \cite{dehaan}.
-Note, that if $\theta>0$ then the parameter $\theta$ governs the tail behavior of the log-Weibull type distribution, i.e. having a cdf $F$ such that for all $t>0$ Representatives of this class are the lognormal distribution and the distributions with cdf $F(x) = 1 - \exp(-(\ln x)^{1/\theta}), x>1.$ If $0<\theta<1,$ then $F$ belongs to the Gumbel MDA; if $\theta = 1,$ then it belongs to the Fr\'echet MDA (see Theorem 1, \cite{girard2020}).
-The problems of estimation of the parameter $\theta,$ extreme quantiles and probabilities of rare events in the framework of this model are considered in \cite{devalk1}, \cite{girard2020}, \cite{devalk2}, \cite{devalk3}.
+The efficiency of the GP model to fit distribution tails belonging to the Gumbel MDA (that is, if $\gamma=0$) is sometimes unsatisfactory, so several models for tails within the Gumbel MDA have been proposed in last two decades.
+First, consider the model developed in \cite{devalk1} (see also the particular case of this model proposed in \cite{elmethni}).
+Following the description of this model in \cite{girard2020}, assume that the distribution tail of random variable $X$ (let $X\ge 1$ a.s. for simplicity) is given by where $V^{\leftarrow}(x) := \inf\{y: V (y) \ge x\}$ is the generalized inverse of $V(x) = \ln u_F(1/\exp(x))$ with $u_F,$ the tail quantile function of $F,$ that is $u_F(t) = \overline{F}^{\leftarrow}(1/t).$ It is also supposed that there exists a positive function $a,$ such that for all $t>0$ and some real $\vartheta,$ where for $\vartheta=0$ the right-hand side should be understood as $\ln t.$ Hence, $V$ is supposed to be of extended regular variation with index $\vartheta,$ see p.
+371 in \cite{dehaan}.
+If $\vartheta>0$ then $\vartheta$ governs the tail behavior of the log-Weibull-type distribution, i.e., $F$ is such that Representatives of this class are the lognormal distribution and distributions with cdf $F(x) = 1 - \exp(-(\ln x)^{1/\vartheta}),$ for $x>1.$ If $0<\vartheta<1,$ then $F$ belongs to the Gumbel MDA and if $\vartheta = 1,$ then $F$ belongs to the Fr\'echet MDA (see Theorem 1 in \cite{girard2020}).
+The estimation of $\vartheta,$ extreme quantiles and probabilities of rare events for this model are considered in \cite{devalk1}, \cite{girard2020}, \cite{devalk2}, and \cite{devalk3}.

-Another class of distributions from the Gumbel MDA that deserves attention is the class of Weibull type distributions, \cite{Girard}, \cite{Goegebeur}.
-Say that cdf $F$ is of Weibull type, if there exists $\theta>0$ such that for all $t>0$
+Another class of distributions from the Gumbel MDA is the class of Weibull-type distributions \cite{Girard}, \cite{Goegebeur}.
+We say that $F$ is of Weibull type if there exists $\theta>0$ such that